What and Where Is Terwilliger Parkway?

 The broader city view:

-Portland adopted the Terwilliger Parkway Corridor Plan and accompanying Design Guidelines in 1983, defining a much larger area protected to preserve the defining characteristics and benefits of the Parkway.
+Portland adopted the Terwilliger Parkway Corridor Plan and accompanying Design Guidelines in 1983 to protect its defining characteristics.
 In the words of that document: “Terwilliger Parkway, Boulevard, and Trail are unique and notably successful parts of the City, which allow people to enjoy the natural beauty and setting of Portland while moving through it.”
-The Plan-covered area extends from Duniway Park south to Barbur Boulevard, and generally 400’ to either side of the road.
-Additional properties were added in 1995 that included 38 acres as part of Metro’s Open Spaces ballot measure and in 2012 an acre of land at Eagle Point.
-The Design Guidelines govern development and changes of private as well as public land to preserve the scenic and natural character of the area, and “reinforce the primary transportation function of the parkway as a scenic drive and bicycle commuting path.”
+The Plan area extends from Duniway Park south to Barbur Boulevard and includes public and private property on either side of the road that impact the parkway.
+The Design Guidelines govern development to preserve the scenic and natural character of the area, and “reinforce the primary transportation function of the parkway as a scenic drive and bicycle commuting path.”